Imagine Imaging

 How are refrigerator magnets made?

-Why doesn’t the sticker side stick to steel?
+Why doesn’t the printed side of a flat flexible magnet stick to steel?

-The Halbach array arranges magnetic north in in a pattern (left-up-right-down) so the magnetic field is strengthened on one side and cancelled out on the other.
-This is why flat flexible refrigerator magnets will not stick to steel or each other on the sticker side.
+The Halbach array arranges each crystal so that magnetic north points in a repeating pattern of left-up-right-down.
+This strengthens the magnetic field on one side and nearly cancels it out on the other.
+This is why flat flexible refrigerator magnets will slip off a piece of steel when placed graphic-side-down.
 It also means that manufacturers can use less ferrite to get a magnetic field that is strong enough to stick to steel, even with a couple of sheets of paper in between.
 The first Halbach array was designed to focus the beams of a particle accelerator.
+Now there are many other useful applications, including refrigerator magnets, aerospace applications, and certain locking systems!

 How do scanning probe microscopes work?

 Scanning probe microscopy (SPM) allows people to observe atoms at the surface of a solid at the nanoscale level.
-It was originally invented to see the atoms in a sheet of silicon.
+SPM was originally invented to see the atoms in a sheet of silicon.
 Optical microscopes require light.
 Because silicon atoms are smaller than the smallest wavelength of visible light, the inventors had to discover a different way to detect atoms.
-They invented a type of SPM now called the scanning tunnelling microscope (STM) in 1981 and were awarded with the Nobel Prize in 1986 for their invention.
+Scientists invented a type of SPM now called the scanning tunnelling microscope (STM) in 1981 and, in 1986, were awarded the Nobel Prize for it.

-The tip of the probe of a SPM is so sharp that it is just one single atom thick.
+The tip of the probe of an SPM is so sharp that it is just one single atom thick.
 A lever holding the probe moves in response to the electron cloud surrounding each atom at the surface of the sample.
-Changes in the electron field of the atom on the probe are measured.
-The data collected is used to determine coordinates which appear as an image on a computer screen.
+Changes in the electron field of the atom on the probe tip are measured.
+The data collected is used to determine coordinates which when compiled appear as an image on a computer screen.

-This is how scientists and engineers can visualize how atoms within molecules or ionic compounds are arranged at the surface of a sample.
-SPMs allow scientists and engineers to do research into electronics, materials science, microbiology, and data storage.
+This is how scientists and engineers visualize the way atoms are arranged at the surface of a sample.
+SPMs allow scientists and engineers to research electronics, materials science, microbiology, and data storage.

 References